KasparEtter/ef1p/internet/index.md

 is a real problem for applications where latency matters, especially because a signal often has to travel back and forth to be useful.
-(One party typically reacts to information received from another party, which takes a full round-trip time to reach the other party again.)
+(One party typically reacts to information received from another party, which takes a full round trip to reach the other party again.)
 The speed at which electromagnetic waves travel through a medium is slower than the speed of light in vacuum.
 The speed of a light pulse through an [optical fiber](https://en.wikipedia.org/wiki/Optical_fiber)